-Keri Putnam is the Executive Director of the non-profit Sundance Institute whose mission is to discover and develop independent artists and introduce audiences to their new work.
-Putnam oversees the Institute’s annual Sundance Film Festival, as well as its year-round programs to creatively, financially and strategically support storytelling artists around the world through signature residential labs, workshops, direct granting, strategic and educational resources, and ongoing mentorship.
-Since joining the Sundance Institute in 2010, Putnam has launched international Festivals and Labs in countries including China, India, the UK and Morocco, initiated new programs to support artists working in episodic content, new media, and short-forms, launched an expanded creative producing initiative to support finance, marketing and distribution of independent work, and built several new initiatives to foster outreach and diversity in independent film, including the Women at Sundance program.
+Since Putnam joined Sundance Institute in 2010, the organization has launched international Festivals and Labs in China, India, the MENA region, the UK and Morocco, launched new labs and festival programs featuring expanded episodic content, VR and new media, and short-form storytelling, expanded its creative producing initiative to support finance, marketing and distribution of independent work, and built several keystone initiatives to foster inclusion in independent film, including the Women at Sundance program.

 Prior to joining Sundance, Putnam was President of Production at Miramax films, a division of the Walt Disney Company, where she oversaw Acquisitions, Development, Production, Post-Production and Production Finance and made or acquired films including The Coen Brothers’ No Country for Old Men, Paul Thomas Anderson’s There Will be Blood, Ben Affleck’s directorial debut Gone Baby Gone, Stephen Frears’ The Queen, Greg Mottola’s Adventureland and Julian Schnabel’s Diving Bell and the Butterfly .
 During her 4-year tenure at the company, Miramax films were recognized with 34 Academy Award nominations and 7 wins.